ByAUJay

 The crux: batch UX without killing composability

-- rely on delegatecall‑heavy routers that obscure msg.sender or collapse event provenance,
+- If you lean on delegatecall-heavy routers that hide the msg.sender or mess up event tracking,

-- or ship custom meta‑protocols that no one else can compose with.
+- Or if you create custom meta-protocols that no one else can easily integrate with.

 Your target state:

-- Atomic, on‑chain sequences of normal external calls (CALL), each emitting the protocol’s native events.
+- Atomic, on-chain sequences of regular external calls (CALL), with each one triggering the protocol’s native events.

 Where we are now: the two production rails for batched UX